by Mike Ratliff

 “I think God’s given up on a lot of that old rotten Sanhedrin religious crowd, twice dead, plucked up by the roots.
 I think they’re damned and on their way to hell and I don’t think there’s any redemption for them…the heresy hunters that want to find a little mote of illegal doctrine in some Christian’s eye and pluck that little mote out of their eye when they’ve got the whole forest in their own lives and in their own eyes.
 I say to hell with you!
 Oh hallelujah.
 Get out of God’s way, quit blocking God’s bridges or God’s gonna shoot you if I don’t!
 I refuse to argue any longer with any of you out there.
 Don’t even call me.
 If you want to argue doctrine, if you want to straighten out somebody over here, if you want to criticize Ken Copeland for his preaching on faith, or Dad Hagin.
 Get out of my life!
 I don’t even want to talk to you or hear you.
 I don’t want to see your ugly face!
 Get out of my face in Jesus’ name.”
 Paul Crouch, “Praise-a-thon” broadcast on TBN, recorded 4/2/91

 Now let us back away from this for a bit.
-Consider this, The lies and false teachings of the Word-Faith sound unique, but if you take a close look at the Emergent movement, the new Evangelism, the ReThinking of Christianity movement via the Norman Vincent Peale/Robert Schuller teachings, etc., is there a common denominator?
+Consider this, The lies and false teachings of the Word-Faith sound unique, but if you take a close look at the Emergent movement, the new Evangelism, the Woke Christianity movement, the ReThinking of Christianity movement via the Norman Vincent Peale/Robert Schuller teachings, etc., is there a common denominator?
 Are we talking about various aberrations of Christianity or are we seeing the multifaceted work of our enemy, Satan, bearing fruit in the fertile soil of apostate, professing Christians?

 What can we do?
 We must never stop praying for the truth to penetrate the darkness these people are in.
 We must never stop telling the truth in love to them.
 We must always be alert that our own walk is true and that we are abiding in Christ, fully obeying Him in all things.
 If we try to confront these folks without our own walk being where it should be, we are asking for trouble because demonic forces protect these “ministries”.
 However, that is nothing compared to God’s power.